SwissDataScienceCenter/renku/docs/tutorials/first_steps/03_add_data.rst

     OK

-Check that the right file has been associated with the ``flight-data`` RENKU dataset by running
+Check that the right file has been associated with the ``flight-data`` Renku dataset by running

 .. code-block:: console